COVID infections imperil Indonesia's vaccinated health workers, and hospitals

+(Corrects to include full name of doctor at first reference in paragraph 23, edits second reference in paragraph 29)

-JAKARTA, July 7 (Reuters) - Indonesian pulmonologist Erlina Burhan is exasperated after another long shift in a jam-packed hospital missing 200 staff infected by the coronavirus despite being vaccinated just months ago.
+JAKARTA (Reuters) -Indonesian pulmonologist Erlina Burhan is exasperated after another long shift in a jam-packed hospital missing 200 staff infected by the coronavirus despite being vaccinated just months ago.

 “It’s crazy, really crazy,” she tells Reuters.
 “More patients but less staff.
 This is ridiculous.”